 - People violate parole or probation in another state, or

 - People who move or travel and honestly have no idea there is a warrant for their arrest in another state.
-Often these people do not realize they are wanted until they get pulled over for a traffic stop and the cop runs a “wants and warrants check” on them.
+Often these people do not realize they are wanted until they get pulled over for a traffic stop and the police officer runs a “warrant check” on them.

-Can Nevada police arrest people in Nevada for crimes committed elsewhere?
+2. Can police arrest me in Nevada for crimes committed elsewhere?

-The state where the suspected fugitive is wanted (called the “home” or “demanding” state) gives Nevada (the “asylum” state) an affidavit, judgment or indictment that charges the suspect with a crime.
-Then the Nevada governor issues a “Governor’s Warrant” on that suspect.
-The Nevada police usually then have 60 days to arrest the suspected fugitive.
+The state where you are wanted (called the “home state” or “demanding state”) gives Nevada (the “asylum state” or “arresting state”) an affidavit, judgment or indictment that charges you with a crime.
+Then the Nevada governor issues a “Governor’s Warrant” on you.

 - waive formal extradition and agree to be transferred back to the home state, or

-If the person waives extradition and agrees to go back to the home state, the Nevada fugitive charges will typically be dismissed.
-However, the person will usually face an added criminal charge in the home state for being a “fugitive from justice.”
+If you waive extradition and agree to go back to the home state, the Nevada fugitive charges will typically be dismissed.
+However, you will usually face an added criminal charge in the home state for being a “fugitive from justice.”

-But if the person wants to stay here and fight extradition, he/she will have a court hearing which is similar to a trial.
-The D.A. will argue for extradition, and the person’s defense attorneys will argue against it.
+If you want to stay here and fight extradition, you will have a court hearing which is similar to a trial where you can argue against extradition.2

-Can someone facing extradition from Nevada be released on bail pending whether the extradition goes through?
+4. Can I be released on bail pending whether the extradition goes through?

 Suspected fugitives arrested in Nevada are typically held without bail.
-But depending on the circumstances a good criminal defense attorney may still be able to persuade the judge to release the suspect on bail or on his/her own recognizance.
+Depending on the circumstances, we may still be able to persuade the judge to release you on bail or on your own recognizance.3

-Can a suspected fugitive be arrested in Nevada without a Governor’s Warrant issuing first?
+5. Can I be arrested without a Governor’s Warrant issuing first?

-How long can a suspected fugitive be held in Nevada before being extradited to another state?
+6. How long can I be held before being extradited?

-The general rule is that suspected fugitives may not be held in custody for more than thirty (30) days in Nevada.
-If by that point the suspect has not been legally extradited to the other state, the judge will release the suspect barring unforeseen or other circumstances.5
+The general rule is that suspected fugitives may not be held in custody for more than 30 days in Nevada.
+If by that point you have not been legally extradited to the other state, the judge will release you barring unforeseen or other circumstances.5

-What happens if a suspected fugitive from another state also faces unrelated criminal charges in Nevada?
+7. What happens if I am also facing criminal charges in Nevada?

-How does a suspected fugitive fight extradition from Nevada?
+8. How do I fight extradition from Nevada?

 - The extradition paperwork (such as the Nevada Governor’s Warrant or the charging documents from the demanding state) has fatal flaws that invalidate the extradition, and/or

-- The police arrested the wrong person.
-In other words, the defendant is not the person that the demanding state is after.
+- The police arrested the wrong person; in other words, you are not the person that the demanding state is after.

-In addition, the defendant may also contest the legality of arrest through a “writ of habeas corpus.”
-This is a complicated legal procedure that a good defense attorney should be experienced in.
+In addition, you may also contest the legality of arrest through a “writ of habeas corpus.”